dylanesque/GettingToKnowGraphQL/README.md

 ## What is GraphQL?

++ RESTful APIs, and their shortcomings
-+ The Birth of GrapQL
++ The Birth of GraphQL
-+ What problems does this solve/RESTful shortcomings?
++ What problems does this solve?
 + What GraphQL excels at, and isn't so great at

 ## The spec basics

-+ Syntax
-+ Graphcool/GraphQL playground
++ Graphcool/GraphQL playground, and tessting/experimentation right up front

++ GraphQL Types
+  + Objects
+  + Scalar: Int, Float, String, Boolean, ID (Custom scalar types can be created)
+  + Enums
+  + Interfaces (ala TypeScript)

 + Queries
 + Mutations
-Subscriptions
++ Subscriptions

+## Tools and Implementation

++ Apollo
++ Prisma